statpascal/emul99/readme.txt

 - emulation of console with 32K extension
 - P-code card with optional 80 column display
 - several disk systems:
-  * DS/SD floppy controller with original DSR ROM using 90/180 KByte images
+  * DS/SD floppy controller with original DSR ROM using 90/180 KByte sector images
   * Program/data files in TIFILES format in host system directory
   * DSR for P-code system with disk images of up to 16 MByte
 - cassette input/output using WAV files